AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/read.md

 ### Parallel Scan

-DynamoDB supports parallel scans that are straightforward to use with EfficientDynamoDb.
+DynamoDB supports parallel scans which are straightforward to use with EfficientDynamoDb.
 All you need to do is decide the number of scanning segments and pass it in the `ToParallelAsyncEnumerable(...)` method.

 ```csharp